 As a Credit Karma member, I frequently check in to see how my credit is doing and make sure there’s nothing suspicious going on there.

-I really like Credit Karma because it’s free and provides detailed information about changes to your credit score.
-Also, you can link all your accounts to monitor your debt to savings ratio, and the site provides suggestions for financial products to apply for and why.
+I really like Credit Karma, because it’s free and provides detailed information about changes to your credit score.
+Also, you can link all your accounts to monitor your debt-to-savings ratio.

-Another great feature I like to play around with is my spending.
+Another feature I like to play around with is my spending.
 When I connect my bank account, I can categorize each transaction and see where all my money is going, which gives me a clear view of my spending habits.

 One day when I logged in to my account, I was very excited to see that my credit score had increased by almost 100 points!
 I had managed to raise my credit score by 92 points in just one month.

 The major contributing factor to improving my credit score in just 30 days was decreasing my credit utilization ratio.
 I lowered my credit utilization ratio by 19%!